JonathanCauchon/Contra-DC/README.md

 ```sh
 git clone https://github.com/JonathanCauchon/Contra-DC
 ```
-Once the code code directory is in your python path, simply
+Once the code directory is in your python path, simply
 ```python
 from ContraDC import *
 ```